Add a Little Extra?

 How do you make coffee?

-For you and I, making coffee can be as simple as putting a few spoonfuls of ground coffee in a cafetière – even the more fancy machines can deliver a hot mug of coffee to you within a few minutes.
-However, the process of making the coffee bean suitable for drinking isn’t as simple as picking a few beans off a tree – time and care is needed to create a coffee bean worthy for consumption:
+For you and I, making coffee can be as simple as putting a few spoonfuls of ground coffee in a cafetière.
+Even the more fancy machines can deliver a hot mug of coffee to you within a few minutes.
+However, the process of making the coffee bean suitable for drinking isn’t as simple as picking a few beans off a tree.
+In fact, coffee beans need a lot of time and care before you can brew them into a latte.

 Step 1 – Harvesting